Ward Bond: Early life

+Career

+USC championship team, 1928.
+Bond is seventh player from left, or eighth player from right, in the front row.

 Bond and John Wayne, who had played tackle for USC in 1926 before an injury ended his career, became lifelong friends and colleagues.
 Bond, Wayne, and the entire USC team were hired to appear in Salute (1929), a football film starring George O'Brien and directed by John Ford.
 During filming, Bond and Wayne befriended Ford, who later directed them in several films.